Unsupervised pre-training of graph transformers on patient population graphs: Experiments

 \textbf{MIMIC-III} is a complex dataset, including time-series features and multiple challenging downstream tasks.
 This allows us to evaluate and compare all of our proposed pre-training strategies on multiple prediction tasks.

 For LOS the results are shown in table \ref{results_table_los}.
-Here both accuracy and AUC improve significantly for all label ratios compared to from scratch training, independent of the used pre-training task.
+Further, the development of the improvement through pre-training for different label ratios is visually shown in figure \ref{development_los} for all tasks on MIMIC-III.
+For LOS, both accuracy and AUC improve significantly for all label ratios compared to from scratch training, independent of the used pre-training task.
 When comparing the different pre-training tasks (TM, BM, TFM, and PM), it can be observed that Feature and Patient Masking consistently outperform Block-wise Masking and Treatment Prediction.
 Further Treatment Prediction overall shows the least positive effect.
 Considering the difficulty of the pre-training tasks, the easier tasks tend to be less beneficial than the harder ones.
 Treatment Prediction only asks the model to predict binary indicators if a certain treatment was applied, while the Feature Masking task includes predicting time-series features describing the treatment application in each hour.
 So conceptually Treatment Prediction is a sub-task of Feature Masking.
 Similarly during Block-wise Masking the model has to predict feature values only for a few hours while having access to past and future measurements, which makes the task simpler compared to predicting a fully masked feature as in Feature Masking.
 These results indicate that a certain level of complexity is beneficial for a valuable pre-training task.

 For acuity (ACU) prediction we consider both the original as well as our adapted ACU-4 task.
 However, during our experiments we observed that many of the 18 classes from the original task are not predicted at all, neither when training from scratch nor when fine-tuning.
 This supports our claim, that the task is not well defined including missing, very rare, and very similar classes.
-Therefore, we concentrate our experiments on our newly defined ACU-4 task only apply Block-wise and Feature Masking to the original ACU task.
+Therefore, we introduce our newly defined ACU-4 task to get more meaningful results.